WebDevLuke/OrionBP/README.md

 #### PHP / SQL
 - PHP is left intact; copied with its directory structure intact from dev directory to the dist directory.

+#### SASS
+- SASS is compiled, minified (if `minifiy` is true)
+- It is then autoprefixed using [autoprefixer](https://github.com/postcss/autoprefixer)
+- It is then linted for errors using [stylelint](https://github.com/stylelint/stylelint) (if `lint` is true)
+- Unused CSS classes are removed using [UNCSS](https://github.com/giakki/uncss)
+- A compiled CSS file is created in the sass dist directory (default: `dist/css`).

+#### JS
+- Gulp looks for files in the root development JS directory (default: `dev/js`)
+- [Browerify](http://browserify.org/) grabs all dependencies and bundles everthing together into one file.
+- The bundle is minified (If `minify` is true)
+- It's deposited in the js dist directory (default: `dist/js`)

 #### Misc
-- Any miscellaneous supporting files with a xml, txt or json file extention found in the dev directory are copied with their directory structure intact to the dist directory.
+- Any miscellaneous files with a xml, txt or json file extention found in the dev directory are copied with their directory structure intact to the dist directory.
-- If a `fonts` directory is found in the dev directory, it's copied to the dist directory.
+- If a `fonts` directory is found in the dev directory, it's copied to the dist directory with its contents.
+- If a `.htaccess` file is found in the dev directory, it's copied to the dist directory.

+#### Images
+- Bitmap images are copied to the image dist directory (default: `dist/images`) and optimised using [imagemin](https://github.com/imagemin/imagemin).
+- SVG images are concatenated into one and embed directly in the HTML as an icon system.
+[More info](https://css-tricks.com/svg-sprites-use-better-icon-fonts/)

 ### Watch

-- Watch
-- sass-debug
-- sass-build-debug
+`gulp watch` watches for any file changes and if detected runs a relevant gulp task.
+For example if `gulp watch` is active and any `.scss` files change, a SASS task will then automatically run to compile the changes.

+**Note** - The SASS watch task doesn't run UNCSS.
+This is simply to speed it up a little as UNCSS is quite a taxing process when there are many pages to process.

+### Debug Tasks

+- `gulp sass-debug` - Generates a non-minified build of your SASS.
+- `gulp sass-build-debug` - The same as above, but also runs UNCSS and lint (if `lint` is true).

 ## About the Developer
 I'm Luke Harrison, a Sheffield-based Web Designer &amp; Developer from the UK, currently working at [Evolution Funding](https://github.com/EvolutionFunding).
 Read more about me at [lukeharrison.net](http://www.lukeharrison.net) and/or follow me on twitter at [@WebDevLuke](https://twitter.com/WebDevLuke).